 Travelling abroad can be a challenging, yet life changing experience.
 It forces us to open our minds to different cultures and personalities.
 As we jump on the plane and wave a goodbye to our friends and life long friends, we venture into a whole new world - a community of travellers that stem from different countries, speak different languages and hold different beliefs.
 Many of the people we meet throughout our journey will pop into our backpacking adventure for a reason: to show us a new city, to provide company in a new hostel and give us a boost of confidence during a complicated train journey.
-We learn to appreciate these people for the time we shared together, say good bye and move onto the next place and the next group of people.
+We learn to appreciate these people for the time we shared together, say goodbye and move onto the next place and the next group of people.
 Some of those we meet however, stick with us forever.
-Here are 5 reasons why the friends you make whilst travelling are the best kind...
+The friends you make whilst travelling are the best kind...

 1. They appreciate and know you for who you are in the present